Learning for Life

 Internationally: Every 2-3 years the children help the school to choose our international charity programme.
 It is usually something linked to children.
 Our last programme was supporting the Blue Turtle Centre that helps develop children's learning in the poorest part of Kolkata.

-Response to emergencies: In recent years, we have been supporting people in Japan, the Balkans area, Nepal and Benin.
+Response to emergencies: In recent years, we have been supported people in Japan, the Balkans area, Nepal and Benin.
+The children have raised money by organising special events such as a cake sale or a sponsored walk.
+Families have also brought in goods that we transfer to the area of need.

 At BEPS we want to make sure that the children are aware of the importance of looking after our planet and encourage them to be involved in doing so.